kirui93/ScenTrees.jl/docs/src/tutorial/tutorial2.md

 # Scenario Trees

-Consider a general stochastic process ``X`` over a discrete time space ``T``, i.e., ``X = (X,\dots,X_T)`` where ``X_1`` is a deterministic starting value and the rest are random values or random vectors whose probability distribution is known.
+Consider a general stochastic process ``X`` over a discrete time space ``T``, i.e., ``X = (X_1,\dots,X_T)`` where ``X_1`` is a deterministic starting value and the rest are random values or random vectors whose probability distribution is known.
 A scenario tree is a discrete time and discrete state process approximating the process `X`.
 We represent the scenario tree by ``\tilde{X} = (\tilde{X}_1,...,\tilde{X}_T)``.
 A scenario is a path from the root node to any of the leaves in the tree.
 The number of stages in a scenario must be equal to the number of stages in a scenario tree which is equal to the length of the sample from the stochastic process ``X``.

 A basic scenario tree can be created using the `Tree(BStructure::Array{Int64,1},dimension::Int64)` function in the package.
 This function takes the branching structure of the tree and the dimension of the states that you are working on.
 For example, consider a tree with a branching structure of `1x2x2`.
-This is a tree with a root in stage `1`, and `2` nodes in stage 2 and each of the `2` nodes in stage one has `2` nodes in stage `3` and each node has only one state and so `dimension = 1`.
+This is a tree with a root in stage `1`, and `2` nodes in stage 2 and each of the `2` nodes in stage two has `2` nodes in stage `3` and each node has only one state and so `dimension = 1`.

 ```julia
 julia> example1 = Tree([1,2,2],1);